raphaelschaad/dotfiles/ios-code-guidelines.md

 It's consequent to have spaces around the '*' because there's a space between class name and pointer operator (together making up the type, see Variable declaration) and a space between the type and the keyword.

 In general, constants should be defined in the smallest scope possible (block over method, method over file, file over global).
+Within that scope, it makes sense to put them close to where they're used but generally group them towards the top.

 ### @property declaration modifiers
 - Modifier order: `@property (<class, >atomicity, storage<, mutation><, nullability><, getter = isAwesome>) BOOL awesome`;